 Chris Korsak

-Branding, headshot, and product photographer - Portland, OR
+Portland Branding, headshot, and product photographer

-Old Hollywood Glamour Portraits in 10 minutes
+Old Hollywood Portraits in 10 minutes

 December 19, 2019

 Recently I attended a photography event hosted by Let’s Collab PDX, a Portland, OR photography meetup.
 The theme of this meetup was old Hollywood glamour, which I was thrilled about because I absolutely love portraits of movie stars from the 40’s, 50’s, and 60’s.
-While the signature traits of old Hollywood glamour portraits have to do with clothing, makeup, and hairstyle, it’s also highly dependent on the lighting.
+While the signature traits of old Hollywood glamour shots have to do with clothing, makeup, and hairstyle, it’s also highly dependent on the lighting.
 With this in mind, I’d like to go through a step-by-step of how I created the above portrait.
 But first, just a little back story on the event.

 This meetup was held in a local Portland studio and was a pretty unique format: there were a number of portrait “stations” that were set up around the studio.
 Every 10 minutes or so, photographers would rotate in one direction, and models would rotate in the other direction.
 My first station was actually the studio entrance/waiting area.
-While much of the studio had pleasing light from the large bank of windows, this area was dimly lit with some drab overhead yellowish lighting that wasn’t ideal for creating an old Hollywood portrait.
+While much of the studio had pleasing light from the large bank of windows, this area was dimly lit with some drab overhead yellowish lighting that wasn’t ideal for creating old Hollywood portraits.
 However, the existing light didn’t really matter because I was going to light the scene in a way that would change the entire mood.
 Here’s how I did it.

 Step One: Set The Ambient Light